taskcluster/taskcluster-docs/scheduler/index.md

 The task-graph scheduler on the other hand, doesn't care about which tasks are pending, whether or not machines crashes, etc. It cares about the result of completed tasks.
-Hence, when a task completes it is the task-graph scheduler that schedules dependent tasks, or tries to rerun the task if the it completed unsuccessfully.
+Hence, when a task completes it is the task-graph scheduler that schedules dependent tasks, or tries to rerun the task if it completed unsuccessfully.

 **Notice**, the distinction between _rerun_ and _retry_, the queue _retries_ as